mindplay-dk/middleman/README.md

 ### Middleware?

 Middleware is a powerful, yet simple control facility.

+If you're new to the concept of middleware, the following section will provide a basic overview.

 In a nutshell, a middleware component is a function (or [MiddlewareInterface](src/MiddlewareInterface.php) instance) that takes an incoming (PSR-7) `RequestInterface` object, and returns a `ResponseInterface` object.